5.6 – Sampling from Populations

 Random in statistics has a very important, strict meaning.
 As opposed to our day-to-day usage, random sampling from a population means that the probability that any one individual is chosen to be included in a sample is equal.
 Formally, this is called simple random sampling to distinguish it from more complex schemes.
 For a sampling procedure to be random requires a formal procedure for sampling a population with known size (N).

-For example, at the end of the semester, I may select the order for your talks at random.
-Thus, groups of students in this room are considered the population (groups of students are my sample unit, not individual students!).
+For example, at the end of the semester, I may select the order for student presentations at random.
+Thus, students in the classroom would be considered the population (groups of students are my sample unit, not individual students!).
 What is the probability that your group will be called first?
 Second?
 We need to know how many groups there are to conduct simple random sampling.
 Let’s take an extreme and say that all groups have a size of one; there are 26 students in this room, so

 Now to determine the probability of your group being selected second, we need to distinguish between two kinds of sampling: